TosbackCgusBridge-Bot/CGUs-versions/Paidcontent/Privacy Policy.md

 Gigaom may automatically receive and log certain types of information when you visit or interact with our websites, services, mobile applications or other products, including:

-*   Browser Information
+*   •Browser Information
-*   Operating System Information
+*   •Operating System Information
-*   Mobile Device Information (e.g., device identifier, mobile operating system, etc.)
+*   •Mobile Device Information (e.g., device identifier, mobile operating system, etc.)
-*   IP Address
+*   •IP Address
-*   Internet Service Provider
+*   •Internet Service Provider
-*   Content Viewed
+*   •Content Viewed
-*   Geographic Location
+*   •Geographic Location
-*   Connection Speed
+*   •Connection Speed
-*   Time of Visit
+*   •Time of Visit
-*   Referring Site, Application, or Service
+*   •Referring Site, Application, or Service
-*   Registration Time
+*   •Registration Time

 Information Received From Third Parties Events and Webinars